tada-team/tdproto-sphinx/docs/data_index.rst

   :field can_send_message boolean omitempty: Can I send message to this contact
   :field cant_send_message_reason string omitempty: Why I can't send message to this chat (if can't)
   :field can_call boolean omitempty: Can I call to this contact
-  :field can_create_task boolean omitempty: Can I call create task for this contact
+  :field can_create_task boolean omitempty: Can I create task for this contact
   :field can_import_tasks boolean omitempty: Can I import tasks in this team
   :field can_add_to_group boolean omitempty: Can I add this contact to group chats
   :field can_delete boolean omitempty: Can I remove this contact from team